 The white area shows the channel name.
 Selecting one or more channels is done by clicking on the white label which turns orange then.
+A click with pressed Ctrl-key activates internal loopback mode, the label turns red.
 A right mouse click opens a dialog to type in a new name.